-Sponsored travel includes the provision of transport, accommodation or living expenses to employees or officers other than from Agency funds or the employee's or officer's own resources.
+Sponsored travel includes providing of transport, accommodation or living expenses to employees or officers other than from Agency funds or the employee's or officer's own resources.

-All staff travel should be at the expense of the State, or in certain circumstances, of the Commonwealth, and is otherwise deemed to be a gift, benefit or hospitality and is subject to this policy.
+All staff travel should be at the expense of the State or, in certain circumstances, of the Commonwealth, and is otherwise deemed to be a gift, benefit or hospitality and is subject to this policy.

-As noted above (see Declaration of a gift, benefit or hospitality), any employee or officer who receives an offer of Sponsored Travel and wishes to accept the gift, benefit or hospitality, must complete the 'Acceptance of Gift, Benefit or Hospitality Declaration Form' and provide it to the Head of Agency or delegate for approval.
-Any approval of Sponsored Travel is conditional upon the employee or officer sharing the learning they gain from the Sponsored Travel in writing with relevant colleagues in their agency promptly upon their return.
+As noted above (see Declaration of a gift, benefit or hospitality), any employee or officer who receives an offer of sponsored travel and wishes to accept the gift, benefit or hospitality, must complete the Declaration Form' and provide it to their Director and Secretary of DPAC for approval.
+Once approved, the Declaration Form is emailed to gifts.register@dpac.tas.gov.au.
+Any approval of sponsored travel is conditional upon the employee or officer sharing the learning they gain from the travel in writing with relevant DPAC colleagues (as agreed with the Director) promptly upon their return.